FluidTYPO3/fluidtypo3-development/README.md

 ```

 This will validate commits in history, perform code style validations and execute tests.
 It will also prepare your local Git
-repository with a so-called `post-commit` hook script which will run the assistant script every time you make a new commit in Git,
+repository with a so-called `pre-commit` and other hook scripts which will run the assistant script when you make a new commit in Git,
 ensuring that you do not commit code that violates the style guidelines or break tests.

 You can also run the individual assistant scripts: